-In this example, the substring abcab of the text matches with a prefix of the pattern abcabb.
-When the last character of the pattern fails to match up, the brute-force algorithm would try to shift the pattern by one position and attempt a rematch.
-However the suffix ab of the matching substring abcab of the pattern is also a prefix of the pattern.
+In this example, the substring abcab of the text matches a prefix of the pattern abcabb.
+When the last character of the pattern fails to match, the brute-force algorithm would try to shift the pattern by one position and attempt a rematch.
+However, the suffix ab of the matching substring abcab is also a prefix of the pattern.
 This substring is already matched with the substring ab of text at positions 5 and 6.
 The pattern is now realigned as shown for a new attempted match, without a required rematch of the prefix ab.
 This saves comparisons over the brute-force algorithm.
-We pre-compute a prefix function in a table based on the pattern, without knowledge of the text.
-Essentially table[j]=k tells us that if the pattern fails to match at position j+1, we can assume that first k characters of the pattern are already matched and proceed.
+We pre-compute a prefix function in a table based on the pattern without knowledge of the text.
+Essentially table[j]=k tells us that if the pattern fails to match at position j+1, we can assume that the first k characters of the pattern are already matched and proceed.
 A Python implementation of the prefix table computation is shown below:

 def prefix(p):